hodyroff/scs-training/README.md

 The current CC-BY-SA-4.0 license is a (suitable) place holder until a final decision on the license has been taken.

+## No warranty
+While the information in this material was researched with care, the authors can not take any responsibility for damage that may occur from incomplete or wrong information in this material.
+Any liability is excluded to the maximum extent permitted by law.

 ## Usage
 Making this material freely available has the downside that any company can use it and offer trainings based on this material.
 A good training can only be delivered by trainers that have deep knowledge and experience in deploying and running SCS infrastructure.
-There is currently no formal training certification program by the Forum SCS-Standards at the [OSBA](https://osb-alliance.de/) who owns and governs the SCS trademarks.
+There is currently no formal training certification program yet by the Forum SCS-Standards at the [OSBA](https://osb-alliance.de/) who owns and governs the SCS trademarks.
 When offering SCS trainings, we recommend to reach out to the Forum SCS-Standards <scs@osb-alliance.com>